Veneers

 Dental bonding uses composite resin—the same material used for tooth-colored fillings.
 It's applied directly to teeth and shaped by hand, making it a quick, affordable option for minor cosmetic improvements.
 But the material itself has inherent weaknesses that become problematic over time.

+Composite resin is porous.
+It absorbs pigments from coffee, tea, red wine, berries, and countless other foods and beverages.
+Unlike natural enamel, which can be polished and whitened, stained bonding cannot be restored to its original color.
+The only solution is replacement.
 The material also lacks the structural integrity of porcelain.
 It chips at the edges, wears down from normal biting forces, and develops micro-fractures that collect stains.
 Surface polish fades, leaving a dull, matte appearance that contrasts with the natural luster of surrounding teeth.

 Perhaps most frustrating: bonding ages differently than natural teeth.
 Even when teeth and bonding start at the same shade, they diverge over years.
 The bonding yellows and dulls while teeth may stay relatively stable—or vice versa.
 Either way, the mismatch becomes increasingly obvious.
+Bonding typically lasts 3-7 years before needing replacement, compared to 15-20 years for porcelain veneers.

-The Challenge of Natural
+The Challenge of Achieving Natural-Looking Veneers

 Achieving "natural" is paradoxically more difficult than achieving "dramatic."
 Anyone can make teeth whiter and more uniform.
 Creating teeth that look like beautiful natural teeth—complete with subtle color variations, surface texture, and age-appropriate characteristics—requires a deeper understanding of dental anatomy and light physics.
+It requires a fundamentally different design philosophy—one that starts with the patient's face, not a template.

 Patient Goals

 Natural, age-appropriate results.
 Under-the-radar enhancement.
 Replace discolored bonding that had aged her smile.
 No obvious "work done" appearance.
+Porcelain chosen for long-term color stability and light transmission properties.

-The Art of Texture
+The Art of Surface Texture and Light

 One detail that separates natural-looking veneers from artificial ones is surface texture.
 Natural teeth aren't perfectly smooth—they have subtle ridges, depressions, and surface characteristics that affect how light interacts with them.
+Deliberate texture was added to the porcelain surfaces to achieve proper light reflection and glare patterns.
+This is the kind of detail most people never consciously notice, but subconsciously register as "real" versus "fake."

 • Surface texture matched to natural tooth anatomy